krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 ### DataSync <a id="DataSync"></a>

-Moves data (agent) between on-premises storage and AWS service.
+- Moves data (agent) between on-premises storage and AWS service.
-Copy data FROM: NFS, SMB, HDFS, between AWS storage services TO: S3, EFS, or FSx for Windows File Server.
+- Copy data FROM: NFS, SMB, HDFS, between AWS storage services TO: S3, EFS, or FSx for Windows File Server.

-A secure, online service that automatically moves data between on-premises storage and AWS services.
+- A secure, online service that automatically moves data between on-premises storage and AWS services. __uses TLS__
+- __schedule a task__
+- __Agent-based data mover__ - it is s a virtual appliance (vm image that you install)
+- good for: data migration, archive, data protection, data movement
+- Common targets: S3, EFS, FSx

 It __uses AWS Direct Connect__ to move data between on-premises storage systems and AWS storage services